Souuum/zio-project/README.md

-## sbt project compiled with Scala 3
+# ZIO project compiled with Scala 3

 ### Usage

-This is a normal sbt project.
-You can run it with `MainAPP.scala` will start a Scala 3 REPL.
+You can run it with `MainAPP.scala` will start a Scala 3.

 For more information on the sbt-dotty plugin, see the [scala3-example-project](https://github.com/scala/scala3-example-project/blob/main/README.md).

+# The Menu
+Run the MainApp.scala and all the API calls and CSV files will be initiated automatically along with the main menu.\
+To use the main menu, you will need to enter a valid number in the menu provided or 0 to Exit.\
+Once you can see the main menu, it will ask you to navigate between (1) Tracks, (2) Albums or (3) Artists.\
+Once you enter a valid number, you will go through another menu that asks another number (or 0 to go back to the previous menu).\
+Based upon the second number entered, you will have a list of Tracks or Artists or Albums sorted based on the option that you chose.

 # Reading from the Spotify API & Creating the CSV Files